 It is noted that the Bank applies a conflict of interest policy.
-Please refer to section 5 of the MIFID Pre contractual info pack:
+Please refer to section 5 of the MiFID Pre-Contractual Information Package which is available in Bank's website under the section of MiFID.

 (Exchange Traded Funds, Exchange Traded Notes and Exchange Traded Commodities)